Reserved .UK Rights FAQS

 Why would I want a second level domain name?

-Nominet expanded the namespace to offer new and shorter options for those seeking memorable domain names, in line with the changing use and appreciation of domain names.
+Nominet expanded the namespace to offer new and shorter options for those seeking memorable domain names.
+This is in line with the changing use and appreciation of domain names.

 I registered my .co.uk domain name in the last five years – would I have had a right to register the .uk equivalent?